-New York 2017 Equal Pay Measures: Why We Need a Law Prohibiting Employers from Asking About Salary History
+New York 2018 Equal Pay Measures: Why We Need a Law Prohibiting Employers from Asking About Salary History

 Employers often ask prospective employees to provide prior salary histories in order to set salary pay rates.
 This practice persistently discriminates against women who historically earn lower salaries than men throughout their careers.
-Pending New York State legislation (A2040C/S6737A) would prevent employers from inquiring about a job applicant's salary history.
-This bill would build on the passage of the New York Women's Equality Act, groundbreaking New York Paid Family Leave Law, a similar law passed in New York City, and a similar Executive Order signed by Governor Cuomo in January 2017, and will help further ensure that all workers in New York earn the wages they deserve.
+Pending New York State legislation introduced by Governor Cuomo would prevent employers from inquiring about a job applicant's salary history.
+This bill would build on the passage of the New York Paid Family Leave Law, a similar law passed in New York City, and a similar Executive Order signed by Governor Cuomo in January 2017, and will help further ensure that all workers in New York earn the wages they deserve.
 This fact sheet highlights why these new measures are integral to women's economic equality.

-The Wage Gap Persists in 2017, Particularly for Women of Color
+The Wage Gap Persists in 2018, Particularly for Women of Color